Corumbiara

 Human History

 The southwestern Rondônia region was home to multiple indigenous groups, including the Tupari, Nambikwara, and the isolated group that inhabited the area near Corumbiara, whose identity and language remain unknown to outsiders.
 The region was largely inaccessible until the construction of the BR-364 highway in the 1960s and 1970s, which opened Rondônia to the agricultural frontier.
 The 1970s and 1980s saw massive government-sponsored colonization programs that brought hundreds of thousands of settlers from southern Brazil to Rondônia.
 This process devastated indigenous territories and caused catastrophic deforestation.
-The Corumbiara massacre of 1995, which killed members of the uncontacted group, brought international attention to the ongoing conflicts between frontier agriculture and indigenous land rights.
-The lone survivor's continued presence in the forest near the park made the region a focal point of FUNAI's monitoring programs.
+In 1995, members of the isolated indigenous group were massacred by ranchers and illegal miners in the broader Corumbiara region, leaving a single survivor — the 'man of the hole' — who lived alone in the adjacent Tanaru Indigenous Territory until his death in 2022.
+[1] The Corumbiara region has been a focal point of indigenous rights and frontier land-conflict documentation.

 Park History

-Parque Estadual de Corumbiara was established by the state government of Rondônia to protect a remnant of cerrado and transitional vegetation in a region experiencing rapid agricultural conversion.
-The park's creation was supported by conservation advocates who recognized the ecological value of the cerrado-Amazon transition zone and the need to protect the territory connected to the uncontacted individual living in isolation in the surrounding forests.
+Parque Estadual de Corumbiara was established by the state government of Rondônia by Decree 4,576 on May 23, 1990, to protect a remnant of cerrado and transitional vegetation in a region experiencing rapid agricultural conversion.
+[1] The park's original area of approximately 586,000 hectares was reduced by boundary adjustments in 1996 and again in 2002, reaching its current 384,055 hectares.
 Management is overseen by SEDAM (Secretaria de Estado do Desenvolvimento Ambiental de Rondônia).
-FUNAI maintained a monitoring post adjacent to the protected area to observe and protect the isolated man without making contact, consistent with Brazil's policy of non-contact for isolated indigenous peoples.
-The park's history is inseparable from the broader history of indigenous rights and land conflict in Rondônia.
+The adjacent Tanaru Indigenous Territory, where an isolated indigenous individual was monitored by FUNAI for over 26 years, has been a focal point of indigenous rights advocacy.
+FUNAI maintained a monitoring post in the broader Corumbiara region to protect the isolated man consistent with Brazil's policy of non-contact for isolated indigenous peoples.

 Major Trails And Attractions

 Corumbiara offers visitors experiences of the cerrado-Amazon transition biome, a globally threatened and often overlooked ecosystem.
 Birdwatching in the park and surrounding region attracts ornithologists interested in the interface of Amazonian and cerrado bird communities.
-The Corumbiara River provides opportunities for fishing and river-based wildlife observation.
-The cultural and historical significance of the park's connection to the story of Brazil's last known uncontacted isolated individual—the 'man of the hole'—gives the site profound anthropological and ethical resonance that is increasingly part of indigenous rights tourism and documentary filmmaking.
+The Corumbiara River provides opportunities for wildlife observation.
+The cultural and historical significance of the park's connection to the story of Brazil's last known isolated individual — the 'man of the hole' — gives the site profound anthropological and ethical resonance that is increasingly part of indigenous rights tourism and documentary filmmaking.
 The surrounding municipality has developed modest agritourism offerings.
-Conservation researchers and documentary teams visit the park for studies of cerrado ecology and the history of indigenous protection.

 Visitor Facilities And Travel

-Corumbiara is located in southwestern Rondônia, accessible from the BR-364 highway connecting Porto Velho to the Mato Grosso border, and from state highways within the southwestern municipalities.
+Corumbiara is located in southwestern Rondônia, accessible from the BR-364 highway connecting Porto Velho to the Mato Grosso border.
 The town of Corumbiara provides basic services.
 The nearest significant city is Vilhena, approximately 100–150 km to the south on the BR-364, which has airport connections and good hotel infrastructure.
-Park visitor infrastructure is basic; contact with SEDAM Rondônia is recommended before visiting to confirm access conditions and any current restrictions.
+Park visitor infrastructure is basic; contact with SEDAM Rondônia is recommended before visiting to confirm access conditions and current restrictions.
 The dry season (June to September) provides the best road conditions on unpaved access routes and the clearest wildlife viewing conditions, though wildfire smoke can be a factor in August and September.
-Guided visits with local naturalists familiar with the cerrado vegetation are available.

 Conservation And Sustainability

 The cerrado-Amazon transition zone of southwestern Rondônia is among the most rapidly deforested regions in Brazil, driven by soy and cattle expansion along the agricultural frontier.
-Deforestation rates in Rondônia have been among the highest in the Brazilian Legal Amazon.
 The park serves as a biological refuge but is an island in a landscape increasingly dominated by pasture and cropland.
-Threats include illegal land clearing within the park boundary, logging, fire encroachment during the dry season, and poaching of large mammals and the giant armadillo.
-The federal government's monitoring of the isolated indigenous individual's territory, which overlapped with the park's area, provided an additional layer of scrutiny that incidentally protected the surrounding forest.
-Following the isolated man's natural death in 2022, FUNAI and conservation agencies are working to ensure the territory retains its legal protection.
+Threats include illegal land clearing within the park boundary, logging, fire encroachment during the dry season, and poaching of large mammals.
+The park forms part of the binational Iteñez/Guaporé/Mamoré ecological corridor with Bolivian protected areas.
+[1] Following the death of the last Tanaru individual in 2022, FUNAI and conservation agencies are working to ensure the Tanaru Indigenous Territory retains its legal protection in perpetuity.

 Visitor Ratings